 Beginners Guide to Lawn Bowls

-Coaching and Juniors on Sunday mornings We have FREE coaching sessions available throughout the season May to September by arrangement at a time to suit you.
+Coaching We have FREE coaching sessions available throughout the season May to September by arrangement at a time to suit you.
 Anyone of any age are welcome to come along, just wear flat soled shoes.
-Families welcome so why not spens an hour doing something different.
-Equipment for coaching is provided free of charge & children’s bowls are available to.
-Please get in touch by calling 01303 254032 leave your details if you get the answer phone or use our Contact Page.
+Families welcome so why not spend an hour doing something different.
+Equipment for coaching is provided free of charge & children’s bowls are available too.
+Please get in touch by our Contact Page email us email@example.com or send a message on our Facebook Page: Radnor Park Bowls Club

 For Beginners: How Bowls is played The following introduction covers the basic aspects of the game, as normally played in the UK.
 It is not intended to be a complete definition of the game or the rules.